Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 Åke went back to the notes.
 “Did you find out who manages the building day to day?”

 Åke frowned.
 “You picked a great time to steal art.
 Sounds like Salon preparations.
 Art viewing parties,” he quickly added when Ekster opened his mouth.
-“That’s not the property manager, though.
+“That couldn’t have been the property manager, though.
 Just an errand boy.” Åke crossed his arms behind his neck.
 “You’re in a hurry to steal this thing?”

 “Absolutely not.”

-“I’d recommend you wait at least four weeks, till after the Salon.
-They only do these inventory checks once every season.
+“I believe this year's summer Salon is planned in like three weeks.
 You take the piece right after, the next best moment they could notice that it’s missing is in the Fall.
-However, you should still try to find out who the actual property owner is.
-They're the keyholders with actual responsibility over the assets.”
+However, you should still try to find out who the actual property manager is.
+They're the keyholders with actual responsibility over the assets and the only ones standing in your way.
+Luckily for you, Marcus tends to overwork his property managers.
+They’re all edging on a burnout and only pretend to be doing routine inventory checks.”

 “Don’t mention it,” Åke mumbled, suddenly feeling a bit embarrassed, for some reason.
 At the very least, the end of the tunnel finally turned up as a small dot in the horizon.